-For months our friend, Bobby, has been talking about ricotta cheesecake.
-We had dinner at their home on Saturday and I decided to surprise him with a cake.
+For months our friend Bobby has been talking about Ricotta Cheesecake.
+We had dinner at their home on Saturday and I decided to surprise him and make one.
 I scoured my Italian cookbooks and then my

 All three were similar.
 Each required 6 eggs, the quantity of ricotta varied from 1 1/2 to 2 pounds, sugar from 2/3 to 3/4 cup, salt from none to 1/4 teaspoon and allrecipes.com included 1/3 cup flour.
 The flavorings varied from vanilla and salt to the zest of either an orange or lemon, or both, and cinnamon.

 I opted for two pounds whole milk ricotta cheese and 2/3 cup sugar to add a subtle amount of sweetness.
 There’s lots of moisture in the cheese and eggs so I decided to use a starch to maintain structure and reduce weeping, which is moisture that accumulates on top of custard-based desserts.
 I chose cornstarch for it’s delicate texture, compared to wheat flour, which has a tighter structure.

 Salt is a given, it highlights flavor.
 Next I added four large eggs.
 The batter was too thick so I added one more and the consistency was just right.
 For flavorings I liked the idea of both orange and lemon zest and a healthy dose of vanilla extract to round things out.

 Scrape the batter into a greased springform pan and bake at 300 degrees F for 80 minutes or until the cake is just set in the center, it will jiggle a little.

 The cake was a huge success!
 I thought the sweetness, texture and flavors were just what I hoped for.
 Bobby loved it, which made me a very happy girl!

 This is such an easy cheesecake to make.
 Combine everything in a bowl, scrape into a prepared springform pan and bake.
 Best if made the day before.